Seven reasons why fishing is good for you

 1. Fishing keeps you fit

 By going fishing your main muscle groups, heart and lungs are all getting a good work out.
 Choosing a fishing spot that's within walking distance of your house, or a 10 to 15 minute walk from your car, is an obvious boost to aerobic exercise.
-But setting up, casting off and then winding in hundreds of small fish calls for a bit of strength.
+Did you know that over 8 million people live within 1000 metres on their local canal fishery?
+But setting up, casting off and then landing hundreds of small fish calls for a bit of strength.
 Let alone some of the huge carp or pike you can find in our waters.
 It engages the shoulders, back, arms, core and legs in an active workout.
+Incorporating lure fishing into your itinerary is another great way of hitting your gently aerobic exercise targets

 It’s a whole body work out without the drama of going to the gym.
 You might not have even noticed it!